MICAT 2022 registration ends today; apply now at mica.ac.in

 Here’s direct link to MICAT 2022 application window.

-Candidates may check the also check the detailed steps for online application below:
+Candidates may check also check the detailed steps for the online application below:

 Steps to apply for MICAT 2022.